watty62/SOD/README.md

 #### Economy Directorates

-So far I have identified Marine Scotland as the only body in the list below publishing Open Data
+So far I have identified Marine Scotland as the only body in the list below publishing Open Data.

 | Directorate   | URL         | Datasets |Change| Type|
 | :------------- |:-------------| :-----:|:---:|:---:|